CyberAMS/CarND-Behavioral-Cloning-P3/180825_StAn_Behavioral_Cloning_writeup.md

 ![alt text][image5]

-All the other unsafe configurations are facing on of the following deficiencies:
+All the other unsafe configurations are facing one of the following deficiencies:

 | Deficiency | Issue |
 |------------|-------|